 In 1896 the ground floor of the tower was adapted for use as a vestry, and a passage made through the tower wall connecting it with the clergy vestry, which also was improved, and more accommodation provided.
 An iron spiral staircase was afterwards fixed in the clergy vestry giving access to the muniment room above.
-(At the time of writing the muniment room is being converted for use as a vestry for the choirmen; the floor is being lowered and an enclosed staircase erected.)
+This spiral staircase was removed in 1952 being replaced by an enclosed one, and the muniment room converted for use as a choir.